Last Updated on October 25, 2021

 Have you ever used a voice assistant?
 It works by listening to you and converting your voice to various commands, that can be done using the assistant.
 But since people around the world have different voice, tones, accent, and pace of speaking, we need a lot of voice data to train the AI behind these assistants.
 This is the only way the AI will get better at understanding commands by everyone.

 This is where Robson steps in.
-It has voice collection tasks for a lot of different countries (including India), and they compensate you via Paypal (They also have options for Google Pay and Amazon Gift Voucher, but they don’t work).
+It has voice collection tasks for a lot of different countries, and they compensate you via Paypal (They also have options for Gift Vouchers, but they don’t work).

 How much can I earn using Robson and when do I get paid?